On This Page:

 In 2003, Johns Hopkins became the first health care organization in Maryland to achieve the Magnet Recognition Program designation for excellence in nursing practice.
 Since that time, The Johns Hopkins Hospital earned Magnet redesignation in 2008, 2013 and 2018.
 Only about 7.5 percent of U.S. health care organizations have achieved Magnet recognition.
 The Johns Hopkins Hospital is among less than 1 percent of hospitals in the U.S. that have earned Magnet recognition four consecutive times.

-From our beginnings more than 125 years ago, Hopkins nurses have stood in the forefront of the profession.
+From our beginnings nearly 130 years ago, Hopkins nurses have stood in the forefront of the profession.
 Our first superintendent of nurses, Isabel Hampton, helped launch the American Nurses Association, then served as its first president.
 Adelaide Nutting, her successor, helped create the American Journal of Nursing.
 We like to think that these visionaries, who worked so tirelessly to set national standards and elevate nursing’s status, would be as proud as we are of our Magnet designation.

 The highest honor bestowed by the American Nurses Credentialing Center, Magnet status affirms the depth and breadth of Hopkins Nursing--our evidence-based practice, our interdisciplinary collaboration and participatory decision-making, and our spirit of innovation and excellence.